Debatesmith/Project-Celebi/README.md

 The Route 22 guard is removed specifically for Project Celebi Champions, while the separate **Mt.
 Silver guard remains controlled by Gold's normal progression**.

+Once in New Bark Town, YOU MUST CHOOSE A STARTER TO TRIGGER THE JOHTO STORYLINE.
+If you do not, the route north of Cherrygrove does not unlock.
+You can box the starter immediately after.

 ### Kanto remembers what you already accomplished

 Imported Kanto badges are represented in Gold's native systems, and the corresponding Kanto Gym Leaders are treated as already defeated where appropriate.